PedroLucasOM/MovieViewer/README.md

   </a>
 </p>

-> Angular application for searching and viewing movies from The Movie DB database.
+> :computer: Angular application for searching and viewing :mag_right: movies from The Movie DB database :movie_camera:.

 ### 🏠 [Homepage](https://github.com/PedroLucasOM/MovieViewer)